martin-p-bauer/2018_JWP/Part1.md

 (6) Semantic interoperability ontology commissioning and deployment

-(7) Semantic interoperability ontoloby decommissioning
+(7) Semantic interoperability ontology decommissioning

 ### Example
 To be provided.
 This section could provide an example on Ambient Assisted Living (AAL).
 It would demonstrate a use case combining 2 domains: smart homes and healthcare applications domains.
 AAL helps elderly people to stay independent at home.